idris/site/_workflows/staging-production.md

 ---
-title: "Custom Workflows"
-order: 1100
+title: "Staging and Production"
 ---

-The Build, Release and Run APIs enable you to build custom workflows.
-Here we demonstrate how to use Convox as a private Continuous Integration system.
+A Convox best practice is to have two Racks, one for staging and one for production.

+On the isolated staging rack you will:

+* Deploy small-scale versions apps for review or QA
+* Perform new builds
+* Run automated tests
+* Test migrations
+* Apply `convox rack update` frequently

+On the isolated production rack you will:

+* Scale apps for production traffic
+* Import verified builds
+* Run verified migrations
+* Apply `convox rack update` during safe maintenance windows

+Workflows make it easy to deliver apps from staging to production.

-## Two Racks
+## Staging and Production Racks

-First we set up Staging and Production Racks with the same app on both.
-Staging will perform all the builds and tests and Production will only be updated with verified builds.
+First we set up Staging and Production Racks with the same app name on both.

 ```
 $ convox install --stack-name staging